Rayleigh Speedway

 Terry Stone has been in touch.
 He has recognised himself as the "head" at the back between the mechanics and one of the mechanics is Roy Sullivan.

-1973
+Red Ott 1973

-Courtesy
+Courtesy P.Everingham

-Courtesy
+Courtesy P.Everingham

 Courtesy of Dave Jones

 Dave Jones says: This may be the last team photo that was ever taken of the Rayleigh Rockets.
 L/R Peter Thorogood (Team Manager), Red Ott, Trevor Barnwell, Peter Moore, Peter Cairns, Tiger Beech.
 Kneeling Peter Wigley, Robert Lyons (Mascot), Terry Stone.
 On Machine Bob Young (Captain).
-Insert Brain Foote.
+Insert Brian Foote.

 Dave Jones says: This may be the last ever photo taken at the site of the Weir Stadium.
 This was taken just where the main gate would have been looking at turn four and the main stand and starting gate.